-Fundamental to the Phillips Curve discussion are a host of behavioral assumptions.
+Fundamental to the Phillips Curve discussion is a host of behavioral assumptions.
 What has been overlooked is that the monetary economy has some objective structural properties.
 Whatever the agents think, plan, expect, or do, they cannot incapacitate structural laws.

 - An increase in the average wage rate leads to higher employment, i.e. to a lower unemployment rate.
 This is in accordance with the correlation of Phillips' original study.

 - Provided that wage rate, price, and distributed profit all change with the same rate (between zero and infinite percent in the simplified case) there is NO effect on employment at all.
 This is in accordance with the NAIRU and rational expectations interpretation of the Phillips Curve, i.e. in this cases the Phillips Curve is vertical.
 The structural Phillips Curve explains verticality without recourse to expectations (rational or otherwise) or any other behavioral assumption.

 Davidson, P. (2009).
 The Keynes Solution.
 The Path to Global Economic Prosperity.
 New York, NY: Palgrave Macmillan.